click

 Image

-1930's German Aircraft Propeller VDM Pitch control Bowl
+1930's German Aircraft Propeller VDM Pitch control Bowl ME 109

-A VDM propeller spinner back plate.
+A VDM propeller spinner back plate From a Messerschmitt bf 109

 Made of steel but with three planet gears that freely rotate.